Donate books to help fund our work. Learn more→

 [ 6 ] In jener Urzeit und noch weit in die atlantische Zeit hinein, ja noch bis in die nachatlantische Zeit hinein, sehen Sie bei der Menschheit das herrschend, was wir die «nahe Ehe» nennen, und erst nach und nach ist an die Stelle der nahen Ehe die «ferne Ehe» getreten.
 In urferner Zeit heiratete man innerhalb kleiner Blutsverwandtschaften und kleiner Sippen.
 Bei allen Völkern finden Sie die Hinweisung auf das Hineinheiraten irgendwelcher Angehörigen in einen andern Stamm als auf etwas Ungewöhnliches, und überall wird das als ein wichtiges Ereignis aufgefaßt. |

-[ 6 ] In primeval times and well into the Atlantean period, and even into the post-Atlantean period, what we call “close marriage” is prevalent among humanity, and only gradually did “distant marriage” replace close marriage.
-In primeval times, people married within small blood relationships and small clans.
-Among all peoples, you will find that marrying into a family in another tribe is not considered unusual, and it is seen as an important event everywhere. |
+[ 6 ] In those primeval times and well into the Atlantean era, indeed even into the post-Atlantean era, what we call “close marriage” was the norm among humanity, and only gradually was close marriage replaced by “distant marriage.”
+In ancient times, people married within small blood-related groups and small clans.
+Among all peoples, you will find that the marriage of any relative into another tribe is regarded as something unusual, and everywhere it is viewed as an important event. |

 [ 7 ] Je weiter wir zurückgehen, finden wir es als etwas Moralisches, daß die Menschen in zusammengehörigen Stämmen sich heiraten, daß verwandtes Blut sich nur mit verwandtem Blute mischt.
 Diesen Prozeß können wir am besten klarlegen, wenn wir von einem Vergleich ausgehen, der, während alle andern Vergleiche hinken, etwas außerordentlich Treffendes hat.
 Ich möchte Ihnen da eine kleine Erzählung geben.